shaunsaker/the-shell/README.md

 ---

+### Enable the relevant features

+We use features flags to enable auth, subscriptions and teams.
+By default these features are disabled.
+You can enable them in [packages/app/src/features/index.ts](./packages/app/src/features/index.ts) as needed.

+---

 ### Test your local setup

 At this point, it's a good idea to test that everything is working.
 Run the following command in the root folder to spin up your `app`, `functions` and `website`.